la2050/archive/_projects/2016/the-future-is-bright-a-clean-energy-future-for-la.md

   - Technical infrastructure (computers
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Our goal is to phase out fossil fuels and support an equitable transition to 100 percent clean energy in Los Angeles.
+Our vision for 100 percent clean energy is premised on three pillars of quality of life now and in the future: healthy and safe air, equitable economic growth, and resilient communities safe from the worst potential damages wrought by climate change.
 project_impact: '["Exposure to air toxins","Self-sufficiency","Resilient communities"]'
 project_proposal_best_place: >-
   Los Angeles is a leader in fighting climate change.
 From hotter heat waves and